cut-leaved toothwort

 Colors

-Pure white to pale pink or lavender petals; deep green foliage with serrated edges
+White to pale pink or lavender four-petaled flowers; deep green foliage often with purple undersides.

 Key Features